ibm-watson-data-lab/location-tracker-client-swift/README.md

 In Xcode open the LocationTracker.xcworkspace project (note: Be sure to open the workspace project and not the xcode project).

-Find AppConstants.swift and change the baseUrl to point to your Location Tracker Server running on Bluemix, or locally:
+Open the AppConstants.swift file in LocationTracker > LocationTracker.
+Change the baseUrl to point to your Location Tracker Server running on Bluemix or locally:

 <pre>
 static let baseUrl: String = "http://location-tracker-XXX.mybluemix.net"
 </pre>

-Run the project in the iOS Simulator, grant the app access to track your location, and configure the debug location to "Freeway Drive":
+Click the play button to run the project in the iOS Simulator.
+Register as a new user as described above, grant the app access to track your location, and configure the debug location to "Freeway Drive":

  ![Location Tracker App Simulator](http://developer.ibm.com/clouddataservices/wp-content/uploads/sites/47/2016/05/locationTracker2AppSimulator.png)